 - They are not malignant

 The characteristic appearance makes diagnosis is fairly simple to just clinical examination.
-Patients may possibly undergo additional tests to check their blood cholesterol and lipid levels.
-If required, a biopsy may possibly be performed for further analysis and all this will show is the presence of certain cells called histiocytes that have within them deposition of fat.
+Patients could undergo additional tests to check their blood cholesterol and lipid levels.
+If required, a biopsy could be performed for further analysis and all this will show is the presence of certain cells called histiocytes that have within them deposition of fat.

 By themselves, xanthalasma often do not cause any problems.
-If blood lipid levels are high, it may possibly require treatment.
-If the lesions are large and are causing problems with droopy eyelids, then in some cases, surgical treatment may possibly be offered.
+If blood lipid levels are high, it could require treatment.
+If the lesions are large and are causing problems with droopy eyelids, then in some cases, surgical treatment could be offered.
 Additional specialist treatments such as laser ablative treatment are also available along with cryotherapy and cauterisation using chemicals.

 - Treatment consists of skin excision of the lesion.
 An alternative treatment could be the application of 75% trichloroacetic acid topically.
 Recurrence can occur with either method of treatment